98-year-old Mildred is home thanks to the Internet of Things and SAS

 IoT and SAS in action for Town of Cary, NC

-MARLOW, UK – 28 October 2015 – Mildred* is a 98-year-old great grandmother who still cooks Sunday dinner for her family in her St. Louis home.
-In the last year, Mildred was hospitalised twice for heart failure and was able to return home quickly both times after short stays.
+Mildred* is a 98-year-old great grandmother who still cooks Sunday dinner for her family in her St. Louis home.
+In the last year, Mildred was hospitalized twice for heart failure and was able to return home quickly both times after short stays.
 That doesn’t happen often for patients Mildred’s age.
 But Mildred’s care team monitors her health 24/7 through a wearable medical device from Geneia that wirelessly transmits biometric data to an interactive patient portal.
-Geneia uses SAS® to analyse data from the Internet of Things and provide regular reports back to Mildred’s team.
+Geneia uses SAS® to analyze data from the Internet of Things and provide regular reports back to Mildred’s team.
 They evaluate those reports alongside her health record to recommend care that keeps Mildred exactly where she wants to be: living independently in her own home.

-Software from analytics leader SAS empowers organisations to exploit data pouring in from devices connected to the Internet of Things (IoT).
-The suite harnesses event-stream processing, in-memory analytics, data visualisation and data management technologies.
+Software from analytics leader SAS - including event-stream processing, in-memory analytics, data visualization and data management technologies - empowers organizations to exploit data pouring in from devices connected to the Internet of Things (IoT).

 Mildred is one of millions benefiting from IoT data.
 SAS analytics reveal patterns and trends in that data, even while the data is still in motion.
 Analytics help Mildred’s team guide her care while her daily life goes on.
 They also help manufacturers, energy companies and retailers dig value from masses of data from sensors, meters and monitoring devices.
 Analytics reveal opportunities to improve service, enhance products and avoid pitfalls.